How to Start an LLC in California for Free

 ZenBusiness

-Besides checking your LLC name and submitting the Articles of Organization, ZenBusiness offers a safety net with their 100% accuracy guarantee, giving you extra protection against costly filing errors.
+Besides checking your LLC name and submitting the Articles of Organization, ZenBusiness offers a safety net with its 100% accuracy guarantee.
+This gives you extra protection against costly filing errors.

 By selecting a free plan and handling some steps yourself, you can take advantage of ZenBusiness' professional support while keeping your total costs low.